brodieG/unitizer/DEVNOTES.md

 Additionally this means that the search path trimming should happen with unloading namespaces as well so that when they are re-attached onload scripts get run again (and define options as they often do)?

+### Search Path Tracking

+Shimming library/attach/detach likely to be a major obstacle to CRAN approval, and also introduces complexity and instability as new R versions are released.
+Simplest solution is to just add library/attach/detach functions in a "shims" environment, but not as robust as tracing the actual functions.
+In particular, things can fail if there is a compound expression that uses `base::library`, either via package namespace or directly.
+We can detect the direct calls via parsing and issue warnings, but this is limited since people can get creative.

+Note that even shimming `base::library`, etc, not fullproof since some packages may be calling internals directly, or some base R functions may do that too?
+(seems unlikely though).

 ### Seed Tracking